Dog Bite Lawyers in Collinsville, IL

-If you've been attacked by a dog, contact Halvorsen Klote today for a consultation.
-It's crucial to contact a local dog bite lawyer in Collinsville, IL, right away if there are financial damages.
+If you've been attacked by a dog, reach out to Halvorsen Klote today for a consultation.
+It is crucial to contact a local dog bite lawyer in Collinsville, IL, as soon as possible if there are financial damages.
 Legal counsel doesn't cost you anything.
-At Halvorsen Klote, we charge on a contingency fee basis.
-This means that there aren't any upfront costs and you only pay if we win the case.
+Here, we charge on a contingency fee basis.
+This means that if we don't win your case you don't owe us anything and there aren't any upfront fees.
 Our Collinsville, IL, dog bite lawyers are standing by to win.
-Call us today at 866-382-4167 or contact us online for a no risk, no obligation consultation.
+Call us today at 866-382-4167 or contact us online for a no risk, no obligation case review.

 Our attorneys would be more than happy to speak with you.
 We've won numerous cases and you can view our case results here.